OldmateChris/ofi_PDF_Parser/README.md

   Optionally writes a simple **QC report** (`qc_report.md`) that highlights missing/odd values.
 * **Works on a single file or a whole folder**
   CLI is best for batches; GUI is easiest to click through.
+* **Responsive GUI**
+  The GUI runs processing in the background, so the window stays responsive even when parsing hundreds of files.

 ## Install